 Companies are only allowed to report information if someone filed a claim.
 Federal law gives you the right to challenge wrong information.
-If an insurance company based part of its decision to deny you coverage on a CLUE report, you can get a free copy of the report by calling LexisNexis Personal Reports or by visiting its website
+If an insurance company based part of its decision to deny you coverage on a CLUE report, you can get a free copy of the report by calling LexisNexis Personal Reports at 1-866-527-2600 or by visiting the LexisNexis website.

 Before calling, get the CLUE reference number from the company's denial letter or from the company.
 Using the reference number will speed the process by making sure you are requesting the right report.
 CLUE is a registered trademark of Equifax Inc.

 Cancellation means either you or the insurance company stops coverage before your policy's normal expiration date.
 If either you or the company cancels your policy, the company must refund any unearned premium.
 Unearned premium is the amount you paid in advance that didn't buy coverage.
 For example, if you paid an annual premium of $600 and you cancel your policy after one month, the company owes you $550 in unearned premium.

 A company must give you 10 days’ notice before it cancels your policy.
 A company may cancel your policy within the first 60 days only if it finds an undisclosed additional risk of loss that is not the subject of a prior claim.